gbchill/racket-vision/README.md

-# Tennis Shot Analysis Project
+# RacketVision

-This project is an AI-powered tool designed to analyze tennis shots, particularly focusing on the forehand stroke.
-It utilizes computer vision techniques, including MediaPipe, to process video footage and extract key insights about player performance.
+ RacketVision is an AI-powered tennis coaching and analysis platform designed to help players improve their forehand shot.
+By leveraging advanced computer vision and pose estimation, the system extracts key body landmarks from user-uploaded videos and compares them to those from professionally executed forehands.
+This comparison produces actionable feedback, enabling players to understand and correct flaws in their technique.

 ## Features